Wei-Sheng-Wang/Ninja-Turtle/README.md

 <img src="image/system_architecture_en.png" alt="System Architecture New" height="450">

-The above system architecture diagram briefly shows how the **Turtle** framework works on a high level.
+The above system architecture diagram briefly shows how the **Ninja Turtle** framework works on a high level.

 1. The basic unit is a **Connection** which contains a **Socket** and a **Buffer** for bytes in-and-out.
 Users register a **callback** function for each connection.
 2. The system starts with an **Acceptor**, which contains one acceptor connection.
 It builds connection for each new client, and distribute the workload to one of the **Looper**s.